 Temperature and Humidity

 Tolumnia enjoy intermediate conditions, with daytime temperatures ranging from 70°F to 80°F (21°C to 27°C), and nighttime temparatures of 60°F to 65°C (16°C to 18°C).
 Tolumnia benefit from humidity levels between 50% and 70%.
 If provided enough humidity, Tolumnia can be grown without any potting medium whatsoever.
 We recommend that you lightly pack New Zealand Sphagnum Moss around the roots to provide moisture to the roots.
-Humidity at home can be increased with the use of a humidifier or a Humidity Tray and Grid.
-Just make sure that the plant is not standing in water or the roots will rot.
+Humidity at home can be increased with the use of a humidifier.

 Watering